MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/time-settings.md

 Microsoft Defender for Endpoint can display either Coordinated Universal Time (UTC) or local time.

-Your current time zone setting is shown in the Microsoft Defender Settings.
-You can change the displayed time zone in the **Time zone** menu Under **Settings > Security center**
+Your current time zone setting is shown in the Microsoft Defender settings.
+You can change the displayed time zone in the **Time zone** menu Under **Settings > Security center**.

 ### UTC time zone